code-alexander/algobase/README.md

 ## 💡 Motivation

-humblepy aims to provide a first-class developer experience for creating, managing, and querying Algorand ASAs.
+algobase aims to provide a first-class developer experience for creating, managing, and querying Algorand ASAs.

 It's designed to be easy to use, extensible, and compliant with [Algorand ARC](https://arc.algorand.foundation/) standards.

-humblepy uses [Pydantic](https://github.com/pydantic/pydantic) to validate and serialise data, making it easier to integrate with other tools in the ecosystem like [FastAPI](https://github.com/tiangolo/fastapi) and [SQLModel](https://github.com/tiangolo/sqlmodel).
+algobase uses [Pydantic](https://github.com/pydantic/pydantic) to validate and serialise data, making it easier to integrate with other tools in the ecosystem like [FastAPI](https://github.com/tiangolo/fastapi) and [SQLModel](https://github.com/tiangolo/sqlmodel).

 ## ⚠️ Warning